 Park City’s a haven for outdoor activities.
 David Berkowitz

 Not a skier or snowboarder?
 Don’t worry; Park City offers many more winter adventures.
 From cross-country skiing to tubing to fat biking to snowshoeing, in-town trails and sledding hills make getting outdoors easy.
 Park City’s a haven for cross-country skiers, and you’ll find equipment rentals and 25 kilometers of groomed trails at White Pine Nordic Center.
 Take an easy or challenging route with views of Park City’s mountains and its iconic white barn.
-For family-friendly fun, visit Gorgoza Park’s tubing hill where you get towed to the top again and again so you can focus on the fun part—sliding down.

 7. THE FOOD